 GMI’s testing service is available to people aged 16 and over who are London residents.Get tested with GMI

-The GMI Migrant & Newly Arrived Mobile Testing project is funded by Fast Track Cities (FTC) and Doctors of the World UK.
+The GMI Migrant & Newly Arrived Mobile Testing project is funded by Fast Track Cities (FTC).
 This service utilises our skills and experience as community testers, capitalises on our multilingual staff and volunteers, and creates an early diagnosis and intervention programme in London.